Tracking, Profiling, and Ad Targeting in the Alexa Echo Smart Speaker Ecosystem: Introduction

 \section{Introduction}

-The convenience of voice input has contributed to the rising popularity of smart speakers \cite{smart_speaker_usage_global}, such as Amazon Echo \cite{amazon_echo}, but it has also introduced several unique privacy threats.
-Many of these privacy issues stem from the fact that smart speakers record audio from their environment and potentially share this data with other parties over the Internet---even when they should not~\cite{dubois2020speakersPETS}.
-For example, smart speaker vendors or third-parties may infer users' sensitive physical (e.g., age, health) and psychological (e.g., mood, confidence) traits from their voice~\cite{Singh2019VoiceProfiling}.
-In addition, the set of questions and commands issued to a smart speaker can reveal sensitive information about users' states of mind, interests, and concerns.
+Smart speakers are becoming increasingly prevalent because of their convenience \cite{smart_speaker_usage_global}.
+However, with that convenience come privacy risks, since the data collected by smart speakers (i.e., voice recordings, their transcripts, and interaction metadata) can reveal, or can be used to infer, sensitive information about the users.
+For example, smart speaker vendors or third parties may infer users' sensitive physical (e.g., age, health) and psychological (e.g., mood, confidence) traits from their voice recordings~\cite{Singh2019VoiceProfiling}.
+Similarly, the set of questions and commands issued to a smart speaker may reveal sensitive information about users' states of mind, interests, and concerns.
 Despite the significant potential for privacy harms, users have little-to-no visibility into what information is captured by smart speakers, how it is shared with other parties, or how it is used by such parties.

-Prior work provides ample evidence to support the need for greater transparency into smart speaker data collection, sharing, and use.
-For instance, smart speaker platforms have been known to host malicious third-party apps \cite{Cheng2020SkillPolciyViolationCCS, Young22SkillDetectiveUSENIX}, record users' private conversations without their knowledge \cite{smart_speaker_eavesdropping, alexa_misactivation_real_world}, and share users' conversations with strangers \cite{alexa_data_shared_with_stranger}.
-Further, platforms have patented several privacy-infringing practices to monetize voice input.
-For example, Amazon has a patent for advertising products to users based on inferences from physical and emotional characteristics of users' voices, e.g., targeting cough-drop ads at users with colds \cite{jin2018voice-Amazon-Patent}.
+Prior work provides ample evidence to support the need for greater transparency into smart speaker data collection, usage, and sharing.
+For instance, smart speaker platforms have been previously found to host malicious third party apps \cite{Cheng2020SkillPolciyViolationCCS, Young22SkillDetectiveUSENIX}, to mis-activate~\cite{dubois2020speakersPETS}, and record users' private conversations without their knowledge \cite{smart_speaker_eavesdropping, alexa_misactivation_real_world}, and to share users' conversations with strangers \cite{alexa_data_shared_with_stranger}.
+There is a clear need to audit how smart speaker ecosystems handle data from their users' interactions.